Skip to main content

 Personal Area Network (PAN)

-Unlike other wireless networks, PAN connects devices within a small area, typically within a 10-meter range.
+Unlike other networks, a PAN connects devices in a small area, usually within 10 meters.

-It seamlessly connects personal devices like smartphones, tablets, laptops, and wearables, enabling data communication and data sharing.
+It links personal devices like smartphones, tablets, laptops, and wearables, allowing them to share data.

-People commonly use PANs in homes, offices, and public spaces, finding them a convenient and efficient means to transfer files, stream media, and control devices within a limited range.
+People use PANs at home, in offices, and in public places to transfer files, stream media, and control devices easily and efficiently within a short range.

 Local Area Network (LAN)